 Salad of golden beetroot, pickled plum, pancetta and maple syrup recipe

-The clever folk at Pope Joan share a colourful salad recipe, bursting with the rich flavours of autumn.
+The clever folks at Pope Joan share a colourful salad recipe bursting with the flavours of autumn.

 This recipe is one of the many beautiful lunchtime specials we’ve had on at Pope Joan from my executive chef, Jason Newton.
 He has such a beautiful way with food that leaves you inspired and wanting more.
 We add smoked eel to this salad, but since it’s not everybody’s cup of tea we have left it out.
 Go on, add it back in…

 If you’re missing a thing or two, tick the items you need to add to your shopping list.